MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

   * What is and is not working with management of this fishery?

 6. Post-harvest
-  * How is the catch handled, processed, and to whom is it sold?
+  * How is the catch handled, processed and stored?
+Which products forms?
+  * Describe types of processing and handling waste
+  * Illustrate biorefinery concept for processing discards

 All topic areas above should be covered in your seminar, and emphasis will be placed on assessing your ability to *synthesize* content.